ashvinupadhyay1132/Simon-Game/README.md

 ## Credits

 This game was created as part of a coding exercise.
-The logic and implementation were developed by [Your Name].
+The logic and implementation were developed by Ashvin Upadhyay.